After surviving torture and escaping my home country, I finally came to terms with my queerness

 But without a roof over my head or any family here, the trauma defeated me.
 I was always scared and crying.
 I was homeless, staying at places that were dirty, or sleeping in the street or the park.
 I attempted suicide twice.

-In 2016, I was referred by my GP to the charity Freedom from Torture for psychotherapy and welfare help.
+A few years later I was referred by my GP to Freedom from Torture for psychotherapy and welfare help.
 That’s when I first met Emily, the therapist assigned to me.
 At the time, I was living and sleeping in a friend’s car.
 I didn’t feel like a human being.
 The people you meet in this situation are unlikely to have much themselves.

 I was so nervous and quiet.
 She was kind and listened to me.
 I saw her every two weeks for a session and she became my lifeline.
 I started to improve mentally and I made other Tamil friends here, who were also torture survivors.